mike-ward/mike-ward.github.io/_posts/2009-12-02-i-can-haz-web-faster.md

 ---
 layout: post
-title:  I can haz Web faster?
+title: 'I can haz Web faster?'
 ---
 One of the best and easiest speed improvements you can make to your Internet connection is to use OpenDNS.com.
 I’ve blogged about this incredible (and free) service before but a recent announcement makes it even better.